Transformation of Sentences

 This is just one of 5+ visuals inside Super Tutor's Transformation of Sentences chapter

-Explore the full setWhat is the difference between a phrase and a clause?
+Explore the full setWhat is a phrase?

 Answer